 Jurisdiction in Maritime Matters Between States

-When a seaman elects to sue his employer for negligence and/or unseaworthiness in state court under the Jones Act, the defendant may elect to have a trial by jury even if the plaintiff does not.
+When a seaman elects to sue his employer for negligence and/or unseaworthiness in state court under the Jones Act, the defendant may elect to have a trial by jury—even if the plaintiff does not.
 In addition, if a claim is filed in federal court, the plaintiff has the ability to select either a bench or jury trial.
-This distinction is something a skilled attorney will consider prior to filing.

-If you or a loved one have been injured in a maritime incident, it is imperative to seek counsel well before the statute of limitations period ends.
-Additionally, seeking guidance from an attorney experienced in maritime law is imperative, as the nuances of this area can be very complex.
-The lawyers of Arnold & Itkin have helped guide hundreds of mariners, dockworkers, and other seamen through every step of the offshore litigation process when seeking out compensation for their injuries.
+If you or a loved one have been injured in an offshore accident, it is imperative to seek counsel from an attorney experienced in maritime law.
+The legal and strategic concerns regarding your injury are complex—very few people are qualified to handle your case like a maritime lawyer.
+Arnold & Itkin LLP has helped hundreds of mariners, dockworkers, and other seamen get their lives back to normal after a life-altering accident.
 Contact us today for a free case evaluation.